krabbypattified/asteroids/UI.md

-## UIComponents
+## UI Components

-_A set of cross-platform primitive DOM components._
+_A set of cross-platform primitive DOM components for game UI._

 This allows for React apps that use these primitives to create a UI.